 Is your proposal a 'one-off' in 2020/21 or is it ongoing?
-One-off
+One-off Is your proposal a 'one-off' in 2020/21 or is it ongoing?
+One-off --- --- ---------

 Property

 None.

 Service Delivery

 None, however the refocusing of activities to reflect Opposition transformational priorities will need to be managed effectively.

 Future expected outcomes

 None.

 Organisation

 None.

 Workforce

 None.

-Communities / Convice Hears

 Communities / Service Users

 None.

 Oldham Cares

 None.

 Partner Organisations

 None.